fenix-hub/RadioNet/README.md

 # RadioNet
-A simple Internet Radio Player made with Godot Engine and C# for a working project
+A simple Internet Radio Player made with Godot Engine and C# for a working project.
+This project uses NAudio.dll, developed and maintained here -> [NAudio](https://github.com/naudio/NAudio)

 ![radionet](netradio.png)